fleetdm/fleet/articles/fleet-4.23.0.md

 ## More new features, improvements, and bug fixes

-- Added preview screenshots for Jira and Zendesk vulnerability tickets for Premium users.
 - Added option to show public IP address in Hosts table.
 - Added ingestion of host orbit version from `orbit_info` osquery extension table.
 - Added number of hosts enrolled by orbit version to usage statistics payload.